 There are many different paths by which tasks can enter your Amplenote world.

-Create a new task by selecting the check icon or typing
+Create a new task by opening a note or jot, then either:

-When using your mobile app, the Quick Task bar displays at the bottom of the screen.
+Whenever you open the mobile app, the Quick Task Bar always display at the bottom of the screen.
 Screenshot

 Tap the field to bring up the keyboard.
 Type in your task description Screenshot